uibeautify/icons/README.md

 Beautifully crafted free SVG UI icons for designers and developers.

-UI Beautify Icons is a clean, consistent, and growing icon library designed for modern user interfaces, websites, dashboards, SaaS products, mobile apps, and design systems.

-The icon library is available in 4 styles: **Outline**, **Solid**, **Duotone**, and **Duocolor**.
-The Outline style is 100% free, while Solid, Duotone, and Duocolor are Pro styles.

-Icons are available in SVG, PNG, and React formats, making them easy to use in both design and development workflows.

-## Features

 - Free SVG UI icons
 - Available in 4 styles: Outline, Solid, Duotone, and Duocolor
-- Outline style is 100% free
 - Solid, Duotone, and Duocolor are Pro styles
 - Clean and consistent visual style
 - Designed for modern UI projects